Links & Resources

 A leader in high-quality retail old-time radio collections, as well as the owner of many master recordings.
 Their website features a well-written daily blog on OTR personalities, movies, and programs.

 Not nearly as many juvenile programs available in recent years as in the past (only The Shadow, The Lone Ranger, The Green Hornet, Chandu the Magician, Challenge of the Yukon and Superman) but new collections featuring some of these characters include previously unavailable broadcasts.
-Many out of print collections with Lets Pretend, Meet Corliss Archer, and other shows are available through Amazon and EBay.
+Many out of print collections with Lets Pretend, Meet Corliss Archer, and other shows are available through Amazon and eBay.

 TV Ark – Children’s Television: www.2.tv-ark.org.uk/childrens/index.html Details and scenes of opening/closings of British children’s show going back to 1949.